iaifi/iaifi.github.io/research.md

 ## Summary

-IAIFI researchers are incorporating  complex *ab initio* principles into AI research to revolutionize how AI is used in the study of fundamental interactions, while simultaneously advancing the foundations of AI.
+IAIFI researchers are helping to establish the field of AI+Physics to revolutionize how AI is used in the study of fundamental interactions, while simultaneously advancing the foundations of AI.
 [Join us!](/fellows.html)